 Our Family History

 The unique McKelleb name has not been found elsewhere on the planet.
-It mysteriously appears with the birth of William McKelleb in 1787, 1788, or 1789, of unknown parents, and continued with one male each generation to carry on the family name - until now.
+It mysteriously appears with the birth of William McKelleb in 1787, 1788, or 1789, of unknown parents, and continued with one male each generation to carry on the family name through Fayne Adelbert McKelleb (photo left).
 Today there are five young McKelleb males to propagate the McKelleb line (the name will survive!).
-Known descendants currently live in Arizona, Indiana, Kentucky, Maryland, Michigan, Nevada, Texas, Utah, and the UK.
+Known descendants currently live in Arizona, Indiana, Maryland, Michigan, Nevada, Texas, Utah, and the UK.

-Our first Kelsay listing is Robert Kelsay, born 1711 in Northern Ireland, an ancestor of Ruth Leah Kelsay McKelleb, in the photo above.
+Our first Kelsay listing is Robert Kelsay, born 1711 in Northern Ireland, an ancestor of Ruth Leah Kelsay McKelleb, in the photo on the left.

 Some family lines on the site may not be directly related to the families listed (side lines from marriage, for example).